 Cancellations & No Show Policy

 If you are unable to keep a scheduled appointment or think you will be late please notify us as soon as possible for rescheduling.
 We kindly request that all cancellations be made within 24 hours of the appointment to allow us to offer the appointment to another patient.
 Effective October 1st, 2021 a $20 no-show fee will apply to missed appointments, either in person or telephone.
-After 3 no-shows you may be unenrolled from our clinic and would be required to find a new family doctor.
-We understand emergency situations sometimes occur and these will be taken into consideration.
+After 3 no-shows you will no longer be able to book appointments in advance and may only use our same day appointment and walk in services.
+In some cases if continued no-shows occur you may be unenrolled from our clinic and would be required to find a new family doctor.
+We understand emergency situations sometimes occur and this will be taken into consideration as needed.

 All test results are reviewed by a doctor in the clinic, and each doctor can be dealing with over 100 test results per day so we are not able to call everybody to advise them of normal results.
 Patients are typically only contacted if results are abnormal.
 However if the result is important to you, we advise that you make a follow-up appointment 7-10 days after the day of your test.